percona/pxb-docs/docs/flush-tables-with-read-lock.md

 To ensure consistent backups, use the `FLUSH TABLES WITH READ LOCK` option before taking a non-InnoDB file backup.
 The option does not affect long-running queries.

 Enabling `FLUSH TABLES WITH READ LOCK` when the server has long-running queries can leave the server in a read-only mode until the queries finish.
-If the server is in either the `Waiting for table flush` or the `Waiting for master to send event` state, stopping the `FLUSH TABLES WITH READ LOCK` operation does not help.
+If the server is in either the `Waiting for table flush` or the `Waiting for source to send event` state, stopping the `FLUSH TABLES WITH READ LOCK` operation does not help.
 Stop any long-running queries to return to normal operation.

 To prevent the server staying in a read-only mode until the queries finish, xtrabackup does the following: